Ranmus/vue-spa-template/README.md

 # Vue SPA Template
-This is clean template for use as base to new SPA project.
+This is clean template for use as a base to new SPA project.

 ## Current Setup:
  * Webpack for bundling project,